10 Baltimore Traditions Worth Celebrating

 2. Old-time treats

-The classic way to cool down in Baltimore is with a snowball, a cup of finely shaved ice covered with flavored syrup.
+The best way to cool down in Baltimore is with a snowball, a cup of finely shaved ice covered with flavored syrup.
 Although there are dozens of flavors to choose from, egg custard is the most traditional and favored by many locals.
 Some snowballs also come with a dollop of marshmallow on top.
 To try one year-round, head to Lexington Market.

 Another classic Baltimore treat is the lemon stick, a peppermint candy stick jammed into the flesh of a lemon.
 As you devour a lemon stick, the sweet taste of peppermint starts to mix with the tangy lemon, creating a sweet-and-sour treat like nothing else.
 These one-of-a-kind treats are always available at the annual Flower Mart.